F1nal04/essentials/README.md

 - **Customizable Chat Tags**: All messages include a configurable tag with custom text, colors, and styling
 - **Smart Feedback**: All targeted commands send feedback to both the executor and the affected player, so nobody is surprised by a sudden heal or flight toggle
 - **Configuration System**: YAML-based configuration system allows server administrators to customize command availability and access levels
+- **TPA System**: Full teleport request system with configurable timeouts, cooldowns, and smart request management
+- **Back Command**: Return to your previous position after TPA teleports with a configurable time window

 ## Installation (Fabric)